Common Sense Media gives us their top picks

 Ready to go green for your next family movie night?
 Then you’ve come to the right place.
-These Earth-friendly family movies are full of beautiful images and powerful themes about nature and the environment.
+These Earth Day movies are full of beautiful images and powerful themes about nature and the environment.
 Want more choices?
 Check out Common Sense Media‘s entire list of family and environment-friendly films to find even more family movies perfect for your budding eco-friendly crew.

 Videos From Tinybeans